Find Affordable College Courses

 The following schools top our list of the Most Popular Child Development & Psychology Doctor's Degree Colleges.

 Our 2023 rankings named University of Connecticut the most popular school in the New England Region for child development and psychology students working on their doctor’s degree.
-Located in the suburb of Storrs, UCONN is a public college with a very large student population.
+Located in the large suburb of Storrs, UCONN is a public college with a very large student population.

 Women make up 71% of the child development majors at the school.